-- acquisition or disposal of an interest in a company where a substantial shareholder of that company is, or is proposed to be a controller (i.e. a director, chief executive or controlling shareholder of the listed issuer) or an associate of a controller; - b) acquisition of an interest (or option to acquire such interest) in a company of which a controller (or its associate) is, or will become, a shareholder where the interest is: - of a fixed income nature; - ii. shares to be acquired on less favourable terms than those granted to the controller or its associate; or - iii. shares which are of a different class from those held by, or to be granted to, the controller or its associate.
+- a) acquisition or disposal of an interest in a company where a substantial shareholder of that company is, or is proposed to be a controller (i.e. a director, chief executive or controlling shareholder of the listed issuer) or an associate of a controller; - b) acquisition of an interest (or option to acquire such interest) in a company of which a controller (or its associate) is, or will become, a shareholder where the interest is: - of a fixed income nature; - ii. shares to be acquired on less favourable terms than those granted to the controller or its associate; or - iii. shares which are of a different class from those held by, or to be granted to, the controller or its associate.

-Connected Transaction Where There Is No Transaction With A Connected Person c) a transaction between a listed issuer and a non-connected person involving a controller (or its associate) subscribing on specially favourable terms shares in a company in which the listed issuer is a shareholder; or d) a transaction between a listed issuer and a non-connected person involving a controller (or its associate) subscribing shares in a company in which the listed issuer is a shareholder but which are of a different class from those held by the listed issuer.
+CONNECTED TRANSACTIONS WHERE THERE IS NO TRANSACTION WITH A CONNECTED PERSON c) a transaction between a listed issuer and a nonconnected person involving a controller (or its associate) subscribing on specially favourable terms shares in a company in which the listed issuer is a shareholder; or d) a transaction between a listed issuer and a nonconnected person involving a controller (or its associate) subscribing shares in a company in which the listed issuer is a shareholder but which are of a different class from those held by the listed issuer.